POLICY INDEX

 LIMITATION OF LIABILITY POLICY

 Academic dishonesty covers any attempt by a student to gain an unfair advantage (e.g. extra marks) for her/himself, or for other students, by unauthorised means.
-Examples of such dishonesty include collusion, deceit, plagiarism and cheating in examinations:
+Examples of such dishonesty include collusion, deceit, plagiarism, presenting of copied material as your own and cheating in examinations:

 • Collusion includes, but is not limited to, the conscious collaboration, without official approval, between two or more students, in the preparation and production of work which is then submitted as individual work.
 In cases where one (or more) student has copied from another, all students involved may be penalised.